michaelxs/Android-MagicAdapter/README.md

 recyclerView.adapter = adapter
 ```
 ****
-4.If you need a callback, you can do it like this
+4. If you need a callback, you can do it like this
 ```kotlin
 adapter.onItemClickListener = object : OnItemClickListener {
     override fun onItemClick(holder: ItemViewHolder)